The Risks of Using ChatGPT in the Workplace

 OpenAI’s list of ChatGPT limitations states, “ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers.”

-ChatGPT and other LLMs generate responses based on patterns and examples from a vast amount of data available on the Internet.
-While their sources include scientific research, journals, and books, they also include social media posts, fake news, and offensive material.
+ChatGPT and other large language models (LLMs) generate responses based on patterns and examples from a vast amount of data available on the Internet.
+While their sources include scientific research, journals, and books, they also include social media posts, fake news, and offensive material—raising concerns around

 LLM responses are not always fact-checked and may not always produce accurate or reliable information.
-As a result, LLMs sometimes “hallucinate.”
+As a result, LLMs sometimes “hallucinate,” leading to

 According to